Dick Tuck: Pranks

 Tuck first met Richard Nixon as a student at the University of California, Santa Barbara.
 In 1950, Tuck was working for Congresswoman Helen Gahagan Douglas, who was running for a seat in the U.S. Senate against Nixon.
 In a 1973 Time magazine article, Tuck stated, "There was an absent-minded professor who knew I was in politics and forgot the rest.
 He asked me to advance a Nixon visit."
 Tuck agreed and launched his first prank against Nixon.
 He rented a big auditorium, invited only a small number of people, and gave a long-winded speech to introduce the candidate.
 When Nixon came on stage, Tuck asked him to speak about the International Monetary Fund.
 When the speech was over, Nixon asked Tuck his name and told him, "Dick Tuck, you've made your last advance."

-Tuck's most famous prank against Nixon is known as "the Chinatown Caper".
-During his campaign for Governor of California in 1962, Nixon visited Chinatown in Los Angeles.
-At the campaign stop, a backdrop of children holding "welcome" signs in English and Chinese was set up.
-As Nixon spoke, an elder from the community whispered that one of the signs in Chinese said, "What about the Hughes loan?"
-The sign was a reference to an unsecured $205,000 loan that Howard Hughes had made to Nixon's brother, Donald.
-Nixon grabbed a sign and, on camera, ripped it up.
-Later, Tuck learned, to his chagrin, that the Chinese characters actually spelled out "What about the huge loan?"

-After the first Kennedy–Nixon debate in 1960, Tuck hired an elderly woman who put on a Nixon button and embraced the candidate in front of TV cameras.
-She said, "Don't worry, son!
-He beat you last night, but you'll get him next time."

-Tuck is credited with waving a train out of the station while Nixon was still speaking.
-Tuck at times took responsibility, claiming "Nixon's up there talking and suddenly the crowd goes out like the morning tide" while at other times he denied it entirely saying that he did borrow a conductor's hat and wave to the engineer, but the train stayed put.

 In 1968, Tuck utilized Republican nominee Nixon's own campaign slogan against him; he hired a heavily pregnant black woman to wander around a Nixon rally in a predominantly white area, wearing a T-shirt that read, "Nixon's the One!"